swaechter/web-cms/README.md

 ## License

-Web-CMS is licensed under the GNU GPL v3 or later:
+WebCMS is licensed under the GNU GPL v3 or later:

-	Web-CMS - A content management system (CMS) based on PHP Copyright (C) 2015 Simon Wächter (waechter.simon@gmail.com)
+	WebCMS - A content management system (CMS) based on PHP Copyright (C) 2015 Simon Wächter (waechter.simon@gmail.com)

 	This program is free software: you can redistribute it and/or modify